Advanced Medical and Surgical Treatments for Pediatric Skin Conditions

 - Wart removal

-Laser treatments are performed on an outpatient basis and don’t require a surgical incision or anesthesia.
+Laser treatments are performed on an outpatient basis and don’t require a surgical incision.
 This is usually less painful than surgery and requires very little recovery time.

 Ongoing Research to Improve Pediatric Dermatology Treatments

-The pediatric dermatologists at Loyola frequently engage in research and have been part of several prominent national clinical trials.
-We are focused on improving treatments of hard-to-treat skin conditions in children.
+The pediatric dermatologists at Loyola frequently engage in research and are focused on improving treatments of hard-to-treat skin conditions in children.